 Dietary Guidelines for Americans

 The Dietary Guidelines for Americans (DGA) provides advice on what Americans should eat and drink to meet nutrient needs, promote health and prevent disease.
-Published jointly every five years by USDA and the U.S. Department of Health and Human Services (HHS), each iteration aims to reflect the current body of nutrition science.
-The DGA has significant impacts on nutrition in the United States because it forms the basis of federal nutrition policy and programs; it also helps guide health promotion and disease prevention initiatives at the federal, state and local levels.
+Published jointly every five years by USDA and the U.S. Department of Health and Human Services (HHS), each iteration aims to incorporate the current body of nutrition science.
+The guidelines form the basis of federal nutrition policy and programs; it also helps guide health promotion and disease prevention initiatives at the federal, state and local levels.

-Thanks to American dairy farmers and their cooperatives, nutrient-rich dairy foods are abundant, affordable and offer something for everyone’s wellness and taste needs throughout their lives.
-Milk packs in 13 essential nutrients in every serving, including protein, zinc, selenium, and vitamins A and D, which contribute to healthy immune function.
-Dairy is part of dietary patterns associated with beneficial health outcomes and reduced risk of chronic diseases across all ages, and its consumption is key to closing gaps in nutrients across the population.
+Thanks to American dairy farmers and their cooperatives, nutrient-rich dairy foods are abundant and affordable, offering something for everyone’s wellness and taste needs throughout their lives.
+Milk packs 13 essential nutrients into every serving, including protein, zinc, selenium, and vitamins A and D. Dairy is part of dietary patterns associated with beneficial health outcomes and reduced risk of chronic diseases across all ages, and its consumption is key to closing nutrient gaps across the population.

 Our Position

-NMPF strongly supports the DGA’s affirmation that dairy foods are important to good nutrition and health and that Americans need to consume more dairy.
-It endorses the advisory committee’s conclusion that dairy should remain a separate food group, with daily intake recommended in all three healthy dietary patterns.
+NMPF strongly supports the DGA’s affirmation that dairy foods are important to good nutrition and health and that Americans need to consume more of them.
+It endorses the advisory committee’s conclusion that dairy should remain a separate food group, the recommendation of three servings of dairy a day in the Healthy U.S. Eating style pattern with daily intake recommended in all three healthy dietary patterns.

-NMPF urges USDA and HHS to continue its review of scientific literature on dairy foods at all fat levels and draw their own conclusions.
+NMPF urges USDA and HHS to continue its review of scientific literature on dairy foods at all fat levels.
 NMPF also recommends that the DGA policy document contain a clear statement that modest amounts of added sugars can improve palatability and consumption of nutrient-dense foods, such as milk and yogurt.

 Key Points

-• Americans need more dairy in their diets, according to HHS and USDA.
-88 percent of them fall short of the panel’s recommendations.
-That includes 79 percent of 9- to 13-year-olds, who rely heavily on the school-lunch program to meet nutritional needs.
+- Americans need more dairy in their diets, with 88 percent of them falling short of the panel’s recommended consumption levels, according to HHS and USDA.
+That includes 79 percent of 9- to 13-year-olds, who rely heavily on the school lunch program to meet nutritional needs.

-• The DGA committee recognizes milk as a nutrient-rich beverage that contributes positively to under-consumed nutrients, including potassium, calcium, phosphorus, magnesium, vitamins A and D, and others.
+- The DGA advisory committee recognizes milk as a nutrient-rich beverage that contributes positively to under-consumed nutrients, including potassium, calcium, phosphorus, magnesium, vitamins A and D, and others.

-• The current body of evidence indicates dairy foods, regardless of fat content, contribute beneficial nutrients to the diet and are not associated with increased risk for cardiovascular disease.
+- Current evidence shows that dairy foods, regardless of fat content, contribute beneficial nutrients to the diet and are not associated with increased cardiovascular disease risk.